 ID Tokens SHOULD NOT use the JWS or JWE x5u, x5c, jku, or jwk Header Parameter fields.
 Instead, keys used for ID Tokens are communicated in advance using Discovery and Registration parameters.

-The following is a non-normative example of the set of Claims (the JWT Claims Set) base64urldecoded from an ID Token:
+The following is a non-normative example of the set of Claims (the JWT Claims Set) base64url-decoded from an ID Token:

 {